A Nusa Penida Day Trip from Bali is an absolute must during your visit to the Island of Gods!

-After a 20 minute hike down the blue stairs, you’ll arrive at the sacred water temple that has four waterspouts.
+After a 20-minute hike down the blue stairs, you’ll arrive at the sacred water temple that has four waterspouts.

 The waterfall itself is not your common 50-meter meter waterfall, like those you will find in Bali, but rather a waterspout between a crack in a rock where crystal clear water flows out into tiered rock pools and over the cliff edge into the ocean.

 Full Blog Post → Peguyangan Blue Stairs & Waterfall

-HOW TO GET TO NUSA PENIDA
+HOW TO GET TO NUSA PENIDA?

 BALI TO NUSA PENIDA:

-The ferry ticket to the Nusa Penida also includes a hotel pick-up from your accommodation in Bali and dropped directly to the pier at Pemelisan Harbor.
-The boat trip takes approximately 45-minutes to Nusa Penida Island.
+The fast boat ticket to the Nusa Penida also includes a hotel pick-up from your accommodation in Bali and a drop-off directly to the pier at Sanur Beach Port.

 NUSA LEMBONGAN TO NUSA PENIDA: